Last Updated on January 25, 2026 by Sandy Williams

 What problems do you see or experience with restaurants in Del Webb?
 From an outsider, the restaurants look to be a great amenity.
 They can be a fun gathering place for neighborhood functions, wine clubs, and special dinners.
 The in-neighborhood eatery can also fill the void when you don’t feel like cooking or driving to go out to eat.

 How does this contribute to the problems with Del Webb Catalina?
-Del Webb Catalina is slated to have a restaurant with an annual food and beverage fee of $700-$800 per household.
-Whether you decide to dine there or not, you are financially responsible.
+Del Webb Catalina is slated to include a restaurant, with an annual food and beverage fee of $700- $800 per household.

 Potential Problem for Del Webb Catalina